manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

                  lockcmd = cmd
                  send ("lock", commitLog, cmd, v) to the primary j

+       on receiving ("lock", CL, cmd, view) from n-f distinct replicas and view == j:
+             // append to log
+             commitLog.append(cmd)
+             send ("commit", commitLog, cmd, view) to all replicas readyToPropose = true

+       // as a replica: execute and terminate on receiving ("commit", CL, cmd, v):
+             // learn if needed
+             if CL >= commitLog then
+                 commitLog = CV
+                 // append to log
+                 commitLog.append(cmd)
+                 restart timer(v)

 Note that as an optimization, we could have piggybacked the "commit" message with the next "propose" message.